Astral-Sphere/openai-interface/README.md

-# openai-interface
+# OpenAI Interface

 A low-level Rust interface for interacting with OpenAI's API.
 Both streaming and non-streaming APIs are supported.

-Currently only chat completion is supported.
-FIM completion, image generation, etc. are still in development.
+Currently, only chat completion is supported.
+FIM completion, image generation, and other features are still in development.

 > Repository:
 >
 > [GitCode Repo](https://github.com/Astral-Sphere/openai-interface)
 > [GitHub Repo](https://github.com/Astral-Sphere/openai-interface)
 >
-> You are welcomed to contribute to this project through any one of the links.
+> You are welcome to contribute to this project through any of the links above.

 ## Features

 - **Chat Completions**: Full support for OpenAI's chat completion API, including both streaming and non-streaming responses
 - **Streaming and Non-streaming**: Support for both streaming and non-streaming responses
-- **Strong Typing**: Complete type definitions for all API requests and responses, utilizing Rust's powerful typing system
+- **Strong Typing**: Complete type definitions for all API requests and responses, utilizing Rust's powerful type system
 - **Error Handling**: Comprehensive error handling with detailed error types defined in the [`errors`] module
 - **Async/Await**: Built with async/await support
 - **Musl Support**: Designed to work with musl libc out-of-the-box